2004 World University Sailing Championship

-The 2004 World University Sailing Championship took place in Izmir, Turkey between July 4 and 8 2004.
+The 2004 World University Sailing Championship took place in İzmir, Turkey between July 4 and 8 2004.
 25 men and 14 women from 7 countries participated at the third edition tournament.

 Participating nations

 Results

 For this event, the FISU protocol was somewhat modified, so that the athletes were not given medals but rather they were awarded cups in the tradition of sailing competitions.